Often I'm approached after a speaking appearance by people who say, "I'd really like to be a better speaker."

-Why not?
-What's holding you back?
-Who's the gremlin that's whispering in your ear, "You're doing okay the way you are.
+If not, what's holding you back?
+Who's the gremlin that's whispering in your ear, "You're okay the way you are.
 You don't really need this, do you?
 It's too much effort.
-So why bother?"
+Why bother?"

 The gremlin has a name: Procrastination.
 And most of us are experts at it.

 What makes us procrastinate, anyway?
 Is it fear of the unknown?
 Taking a risk?
 Making a mistake?
 Feeling ridiculous or humiliated?

 If it's not fear, is it simply lack of knowledge?
 Not knowing exactly what steps to take?
 Not having enough information to evaluate whether the step is the right one?
 Not knowing who to ask, where to find the appropriate research?